-In part 6 of our series about the Lake District’s missing wildlife, Site Manager Lee Schofield writes about wildcats, a species that was common in our woods and fells until surprisingly recently.
+In part 7 of our series about the Lake District’s missing wildlife, Site Manager Lee Schofield writes about the wildcat, a species that was common in our woods and fells until surprisingly recently.
 Somewhere between the muddy wild boars and the grumpy looking eagle owls at the Lake District Wildlife Park sits a wood and wire enclosure with a tangle of pine branches inside.
-If you look long enough, you… Read More »Holes in the map, part 6: Wildcat
+If you look long enough, you… Read More »Holes in the map, part 7: Wildcat

 The Government has today announced that RSPB Haweswater will receive funds to set-up the largest native tree and wildflower nursery in the Lake District; creating vital new jobs while helping to restore upland habitats.